 sshfs -o reconnect -o volname=Volumename -o IdentityFile=~/.ssh/id_rsa my.remote.host:/home/userdir /Volumes/UserDir

-I have a post on how to mount a remote filesystem with sshfs.
+I also have a post on how to mount a remote filesystem with sshfs This method is scriptable.

-Brew / sshfs is the method I use now.
-I even have a startup script that mounts my website as a ‘drive’ on my desktop.
+Brew / sshfs is the method I use to mount my remote drives now.
+I have a startup script that mounts my website as a ‘drive’ on my desktop, complete with a drive icon every time I boot my machine.
 This setup gives me full read/write access.
 This way using all my other command-line tools on the remote filesystem is possible.